piascikj/imdone/README.md

 See it in action!
 ----
-fork this repository and run imdone in your local copy.
-I use imdone for keep track of development of imdone
+Fork this repository and run imdone in your local copy.
+I use imdone for keep track of imdone development.

 **imdone will create a directory named imdone that will contain your custom configuration and a file to keep your lists in order**
 - you should keep the imdone directory in source control